 The Company works closely with the relevant governmental agencies to ensure operations comply with national regulations, and the successful renewal of the environmental authorisation is a testament to the Company’s commitment to environmental stewardship and social responsibility.

-PDI recognises the significance of biodiversity and the Project’s location in Buffer Zone 2 of the Upper Niger National Park.
-The Company is actively engaged in a systematic assessment of the local environment to develop suitable plans to improve the Park’s overall management, particularly in its core area and inner buffer zone.
+PDI recognises the significance of biodiversity and the Project’s location in the Peripheral Zone of the Upper Niger National Park.
+The Company is actively engaged in a systematic assessment of the local environment to develop suitable plans to improve the Park’s overall management, particularly in its core area and in the Buffer Zone.

 “PDI has embarked on a definitive ESG path underscored by good international industry practice and regulatory compliance to ensure a sustainable project that integrates broad based stakeholder interests.
 The Bankan Project will exemplify this philosophy in all aspects of project development, execution and closure.”